rnowley/buildcs/README.md

 * __resources__: A list of non-compilable resources that need to be copied to the destination directory on a successful build.
   * __source__: The source location of the resource file.
   * __destination__: The destination where the resource file is to be copied to.
-* __buildType__: The type of file produced by the build process, this can have the values:
+* __buildTarget__: The type of file produced by the build process, this can have the values:
   * _exe_
   * _library_
   * _module_